david-heasman00/react-authorization-form/README.md

 (I already have a few [D3 projects](https://theheasman.com/how-i-used-a-market-basket-analysis-to-get-a-job-offer/) [under my belt](https://theheasman.com/data-history-of-uk-interest-rates/), but I would like to learn to build D3 projects with a more modern framework.
 And, even in the age of AI, I'm a big believer in learning things the hard way.)

 This project was part of the React Components module, and is intended to introduce how components work in React.
+Brief from Codecademy:

+>A client just called you to say that they love their new website!
+There’s only one problem: they don’t like how their contact page displays their personal information for all to see.

+>They’ve asked you to hide their website’s contact page behind a password form.
+In this project, you’ll accomplish this by creating a React component to set up a simple authorization layer.

 ## What did you learn?